jleighton/jamesleighton.github.io/_posts/2020-09-05-august-gaming.md

 Bought the PC version this month as it hit my price threshold of a tenner.
 Transferring my save over from the Switch was as easy as logging into Steam.
 It is obviously a lot prettier on PC but the lack of portability isn't exactly a problem right now due to the pandemic.

 I am aiming to finish the main story of the base game by the end of year but I suppose I will get sidetracked!
-I really enjoyed the Netflix show, and have been reading through the books this year so more Witcher lore is more than welcome!
+I really enjoyed the Netflix show, and have been reading through the books this year so more Witcher lore is great.

 **Animal Crossing: New Horizons: 5h40m**